jmdigiorgio/voxproc-front/docs/feed-design.md

 ## Overview

-The feed is the primary interface for users to consume and manage their audio content streams.
-It provides real-time updates about current playback, network activity, and station management.
+The feed is the primary interface for users to listen to their streams.
+It provides real-time updates about current playback, queued content, and community activity.

 ## Layout Structure